rd2l/rules/Rules.md

             <li>Following captains sign-ups are the player sign-ups</li>
             <li>After the player sign-ups will be the draft to assign players to teams</li>
             <li>Next is the regular season for the league</li>
-            <li>The season finishes with an RD2L wide playoff tournament</li>
         </ul>
         <h4>Participant Conduct</h4>
         <ul>
             <li>Participants are to be respectful to their team as well as their opponents.</li>
             <li>A player may choose to mute players on their team.
 But if the captain feels it hinders the team (not just one player), it may be brought to an admin for review.</li>
             <li>If a participant's behavior is deemed to be toxic, rude, interruptive to team play, or anything undesirable to the general well-being of most of the team, they may be removed by an admin.
 Depending on severity upon removal, they may be temporarily suspended.</li>
-            <li>If a player or captain is removed for poor conduct, the team is entitled to a free agent of equal or lesser MMR.
-Note: due to free agent availability, there is no guarantee on how close the MMR of the free agent will be to the previous player.</li>
+            <li>If a player or captain is removed for poor conduct, the team is entitled to a free agent of equal or lesser rank.
+Note: due to free agent availability, there is no guarantee on how close the rank of the free agent will be to the previous player.</li>
         </ul>
         <h4>Captains</h4>
         <ul>